reuben-idan/MyNews_Reader/PROJECT_PROGRESS_UPDATE.md

 - **Week 2**: Implement advanced features and user authentication
 - **Week 3**: Deploy to production and set up monitoring

 This represents a solid foundation for a production-ready news platform.
-The modular architecture you've built makes it easy to extend with new features while maintaining code quality and performance.
+The modular architecture  built makes it easy to extend with new features while maintaining code quality and performance.

 **Current Project Health**:  **Excellent** - All core features implemented, code quality high, ready for production deployment.